Gunite Swimming Pool Construction

 The construction of gunite swimming pools often refers to the pneumatical application of a “concrete mixture” that forms a thick, durable pool shell that will last for years to come.

-Concrete has been the most versatile material preferred by pool owners all over America for decades.
-Its porous qualities, design options, and overall configuration give it a range of structural strength that raises it above the pack – as compared to vinyl liner or fiberglass pools.
+Concrete is a versatile material preferred by pool owners all over America for decades.
+Its porous qualities, design options, and overall configuration give gunite swimming pools a range of structural strength that raises it above the pack – as compared to vinyl liner or fiberglass pools.

 With a gunite pool, your private aquatic resort can take on virtually any size, shape, depth, or configuration, providing the ultimate versatility for pool design.

-Premier Pools & Spas is among the nation’s top pool builders who have been building custom concrete in-ground or gunite pools for over three decades.
-As the largest privately-owned pool builder, we excel in turning backyard dreams into a reality with our exceptional service, design, and installation services.
+Premier Pools & Spas is among the nation’s top pool builders who have been building custom, concrete in-ground or gunite swimming pools for over three decades.
+As the largest privately-owned pool builder, we excel at turning backyard dreams into reality with our exceptional service, design, and installation.

 The Gunite Pool Building Process

-Step 3.
-Dig: We dig the site and fit in a stone bed to add strength and support to the gunite pool.
-Then we set up a wooden rebar framework as per the pool design.
+Step 3: Dig.
+We dig the site and fit a stone bed to add strength and support to the gunite swimming pool.
+Then, we set up a wooden rebar framework as per the pool design.

-Step 8.
-Concrete Patio: Pool circulation, heating, and filtration equipment will be added.
+Step 8: Concrete Patio.
+Pool circulation, heating, and filtration equipment is added.

-Step 9.
-Plaster: The last step is to apply a waterproof pool interior finish.
-We also ensure to get the surroundings right by working closely with you on the landscape design.
+Step 9: Plaster.
+The last step is to apply a waterproof pool interior finish.
+We also ensure that the surroundings are correct by working closely with you on the landscape design.